huggingface/transformers/docs/source/main_classes/trainer.rst

 Some more examples are to be found in the `main repo <https://github.com/microsoft/DeepSpeed>`__ as well.

-While you always have to supply the DeepSpeed configuration file, you can configure the DeepSpeed integration in several ways:
+When using DeepSpeed you always need to supply a DeepSpeed configuration file, yet some configuration parameters have to be configured via the command line.
+You will find the nuances in the rest of this guide.

-1. Supply most of the configuration inside the file, and just use a few required command line arguments.
-This is the recommended way as it puts most of the configuration params in one place.
-2. Supply just the ZeRO configuration params inside the file, and configure the rest using the normal :class:`~transformers.Trainer` command line arguments.
-3. Any variation of the first two ways.

-To get an idea of what DeepSpeed configuration file looks like, here is one that activates ZeRO stage 2 features, enables FP16, uses AdamW optimizer and WarmupLR scheduler:
+To get an idea of what DeepSpeed configuration file looks like, here is one that activates ZeRO stage 2 features, enables FP16, uses ``AdamW`` optimizer and ``WarmupLR`` scheduler:

 .. code-block:: json